 My Experience Using 90 Day Korean: What Could Be Better?

 Each of the lessons in 90 Day Korean have fun titles, but when you’re working through the course in a non-linear way, this isn’t very user-friendly.
 For example, after completing the course, there were a couple of lessons that I wanted to go over again, but because the titles didn’t always tell me what the lesson includes, I had a difficult time finding the particular lessons I was looking for later on.

 While you can access the course from the 90 Day Korean app, it isn’t an app version of the course.
-Instead, you’re simply sent over to your browser when you login and access a mobile-friendly version of the course.
-The experience is a little different than what you might expect within an app and I found it somewhat distracting.
+Instead, you’re simply sent over to your browser when you login and access a mobile-friendly, fully optimized, version of the course.

 Finally, I found that the search function within the course didn’t really work.
 On a couple different occasions, I tried to find lessons using the search function, even once pasting in the exact text I had copied from a lesson.
 Each time, however, I was given the message that nothing matched my search results.
 This made it hard to find material I wanted to review.